DooPhiLong/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/Solution.md

 ![image](https://user-images.githubusercontent.com/120476961/225852726-e282aec4-d81d-4832-a344-b1c9b94124ba.png)

 ### 5/ Which item was the most popular for each customer?
+-  RANK() : Returns the rank of each row within the partition of a result set.
+The rank of a row is one plus the number of ranks that come before the row in
 ```sql
 WITH number_of_purchase AS (
 select s.customer_id, s.product_id, count(*) as number_of from sales as s